 Ramlila is a dramatic presentation of the whole life of Lord Rama, which starts from the history of Rama of his young age and ends up with the battle for 10 days between the Lord Ram and Ravan.
 According to the great Hindu epic Ramayana, Ram Leela is an old religious and cultural tradition that plays on stage every year for the 10 successive nights.
 A big fair is held during this period so that everyone may enjoy fair and Ram Lila drama.
 The traditional staging of the Ramlila fair is held at the Ramnagar (fort of the Kashi Naresh, see below) located at the banks of river Ganges.

+What I love best in Varanasi, and by far, is strolling through the galis, the lanes of the old quarter.
 Just getting lost there.
-Then drinking in the atmosphere of the Ghats, especially after dark when there is a special atmosphere there.
+Then drinking in the atmosphere of the Ghats, especially after dark when there is a special atmosphere.

 It was built 170 years ago by Rana Bahadur Shah, the king of Nepal.
 The finely-carved wood on the outside of the building is admirable.
 The temple is sometimes called “little Khajuraho” because of the erotic scenes carved in wood at the back of the building.

 Inside, there is a lingam called Pashupatinath Mahadev Shivalinga.
 The atmosphere is wonderfully peaceful.

 The partially submerged temple dedicated to Lord Shiva is located on the Scindia ghat bordered by the Manikarnika ghat.
 It is believed that the temple gradually sank due to its excessive weight.

 Kalbhairav is one of the incarnations of Lord Shiva, in wrathful form.
 It is said that no one can live in Kashi without his blessing.
 The atmosphere here is very special and the temple’s structure is interesting.